beeware/briefcase/docs/en/reference/env_management/venv.md

 The default environment manager used by Briefcase to manage the installation of application requirements is the `venv` package built into Python's standard library.

+When `venv` is used to manage your app environment, an official Python or Briefcase-supplied Python support package will be used for your app.

 ## Prerequisites

 There are no additional pre-requisites for using `venv` to manage application environments.
+Requirements will be installed with `pip`; Briefcase will use the version of `pip` that is installed in the environment where Briefcase is executed.

 ## Configuration